KARWorkshop/KAR-Gecko-ASM/CT_Items/README.md

 codes to do with items in a CT match

-- Legandary Parts Spawn Every Match || makes Legandary parts spawn every game
+- Legandary Parts Spawn || makes Legandary parts spawn every game, Hydra or Dragoon always spawn, or only one of them

 - Cracker Barrel Projectile || sets what a cracker barrel (the big gun) will fire